 Unlike the other programs we’ve covered, Scrivener is geared towards authors.

-It is about creating a manuscript or other long piece of writing… in whichever way works best for you to get it done.
-There is no correct order or outline feature with Scrivener.
+It is about creating a manuscript or other long piece of writing in whichever way works best for you.
+Scrivener does not have a correct order or outline feature.

 But how?

-First off, Scrivener encourages you to compose your text in random order, in sections large or small.
-Got a great idea but don't know where it fits?
+First, Scrivener encourages you to compose your text in random order, in sections large or small.
+Do you have a great idea but don't know where it fits?
 Write when inspiration strikes and find its place later.
 Grow your manuscript organically, idea by idea.

-You are also able to break your text into manageable sections of any size and leave Scrivener to stitch them together.
+You can also break your text into manageable sections of any size and leave Scrivener to stitch them together.
 And the integrated outlining tools let you plan everything first, or restructure later.
 It’s up to you.

-Separating your manuscript into parts can make for easier editing down the line.
+Separating your manuscript into parts can make it easier to edit down the line.

-Scrivener’s text editing is akin to that of Microsoft Word or Wordpad… utilizing bold, italics, underline, highlights, comments and annotations.
-You can also make lists, tables and insert graphics from the toolbar, which is both familiar for Word users – as well as customizable to fit your needs.
+Scrivener’s text editing is akin to that of Microsoft Word or Wordpad… utilizing bold, italics, underline, highlights, comments, and annotations.
+You can also make lists, tables, and insert graphics from the toolbar, which is familiar for Word users and customizable to fit your needs.

-There is also a formatting preset function, allowing you to do multiple things with your text in one click… such as making something large and bold at the same time.
+There is also a formatting preset function, allowing you to do multiple things with your text in one click… such as making something large and bold simultaneously.

-And then there’s the import feature, which I especially liked.
-It allows you to take projects you started in other formats and seamlessly move them into Scrivener.
+The import feature, which I especially liked, allows you to take projects you started in other formats and seamlessly move them into Scrivener.

 Other cool features include:

 Scrivener costs $49 to download to your desktop, but students and teachers can get an academic license for $41.65.
-The cost for the iOS app is $19.99, for use on Apple’s mobile/portable devices.
-You can also do a bundle that includes a license for both windows and macOS for $80.00.
+The iOS app costs $19.99 for use on Apple’s mobile/portable devices.
+You can also do a bundle that includes a license for both Windows and macOS for $80.00.

-Unfortunately, Scrivener is unable to offer this for the iOS app due to licensing conflicts.
+Unfortunately, Scrivener cannot offer this for the iOS app due to licensing conflicts.

 5. Readable